Equinox (1993 video game): Reception

-Immersiveness

 Critics reported being heavily absorbed, involved, and addicted to Equinox.
 The motivation to keep exploring all parts of the game's world was attributed to the graphics, music, huge spaces, high amount of rooms, and the design, such as the puzzles and mysterious placement of objects.
 The puzzles were frequently described as very difficult.
 Journalists such as Bud D. of GameFan and Sandy Petersen of Dragon confessed to being stuck for hours on some puzzles, and a Player One writer reported that he played the last dungeons as long as the prior seven combined.
-Nintendo Power claimed there were so many hidden doors and keys that the player had to touch every part of a room.
-Allie stated Equinox had more depth than The Legend of Zelda: A Link to the Past (1991) and was more "absorbing" than Knightmare (1991).
-Equinox was celebrated as a successful combination of multiple genres.
-A five-out-of-five review from GamePro writer The Unknown Gamer categorized it as an original "masterpiece" that mixes the best elements of action adventure, RPG, and puzzle genres: "there are great puzzles to solve, cool creatures to shoot; big, bad bosses; and more than challenge for even expert adventures".
-Garth Sumpter of Computer and Video Games was excited by its potential to appeal to both puzzle and hack and slash gamers, analogizing the game as a mix of ActRaiser (1990) and Soul Blazer (1992).